sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/amr.md

 - It only supports contigs, not FASTQ reads
 - It only detects acquired resistance genes, NOT point mutations,
 - It uses a DNA sequence database, not protein
-- It needs BLAST+ >= 2.7 and any2fasta to be installed
 - It's written in Perl

-Run the commands below to download the abricate, blast and any2fasta images from Docker repositories.
+Run the commands below to download the abricate image from Docker repository.
 ```
 docker pull staphb/abricate
-docker pull ncbi/blast
-docker pull staphb/any2fasta
 ```
 **Further reading:**
 - https://github.com/tseemann/abricate/blob/master/README.md